nabto/wolfssl/examples/nabto_basestation_server/README.md

-simple server example which mimics the nabto basestation server dtls handshake.
+Simple server example which mimics the nabto basestation server dtls handshake.

+The basestation server uses a certificate signed by a CA